 Approved auditor application fee and costs

-An approved auditor is a person trained and approved by the Department of Agriculture and Water Resources under export legislation to carry out regulatory audits of export registered establishments engaged in the preparation, storage and/or loading of fish, egg, dairy and meat products for export as food.
+An approved auditor is a person trained and approved by the Department of Agriculture, Water and the Environment under export legislation to carry out regulatory audits of export registered establishments engaged in the preparation, storage and/or loading of fish, egg, dairy and meat products for export as food.
 Approved auditors can be engaged by export registered establishments to conduct audits for compliance with legislative and importing country requirements and provide audit reports to the department.
 All approved auditors are subject to approval and on-going verification by the department.

 What are the costs of applying to be an approved auditor?